pastorryanhayden/docs-simplechurchsites/_drafts/prayer-handout-style.md

 ---
-date:
+date: 2017-07-08 00:00:00
 title: Prayer Handout Style
 categories:
-description:
+  - Prayer
+  - Settings
+  - Setup
+description: How to change handout style for prayer
 type: Document
 ---

 We offer three styles of handouts:

 * **Half letter** prints two handouts on a letter sized piece of paper and is probably enough for most churches.
 * * **Letter** if you have more prayer requests, you may want to choose letter, which will take up an entire sheet of paper and give you lots of room for requests.